julianluissoto/IT-Crowd-Challenge/README.md

 ## Authentication
+For login there is a user already created if you want to use it
+## Use user: test@test.com
+## Password : test1234
 - User authentication is implemented using JWT tokens.
 - Users can register, log in, and obtain JWT tokens for authenticated access and setted on header as "Authorization"